On 1st anniversary of Uvalde, Texas, school shooting, Biden says 'it's time to act' on gun control

 Biden delivered remarks in front of a display with 21 candles, one for each victim, with a white rose and satin ribbons in school colors that displayed each victim's name and age.
 All the students killed were between the ages of 9 and 11 years old.
 Before the president spoke, he and first lady Jill Biden, who is a teacher, stopped to look at the names of the dead.

-“I realize this is a very tough day for all the families,” Biden said quietly.
+“I realize this is a really tough day for all the families,” Biden said quietly.
 “Remembering is important, but it’s also painful.”

 Biden spoke of how he stood in Uvalde a few days later, staring at 21 crosses outside the school with the names of victims.
 He said they spent hours with the grieving families.